 3) Systematically shoot the surrounding area.
 Many photographers will use an outward spiral.
 I tend to do rows as if I was building a brick wall.
 Make sure that you are stationary and that your camera is set to manual focus and your exposure is constant.

 4) Resize your shots.
 A dozen or more full res shots will kill even the most powerful computer.
+Usually downsizing to about 1/4 or 1/8 will do the trick.

 All images and text by Jason Kurokawa